ycpcs/cs201-fall2015/assign/assign04.md

 The unit tests for **KlondikeController** are the most extensive and detailed tests, since they test the game logic.
 Note that these tests use two saved game states.
 You can view the image files `testgame.png` and `testgame2.png`, in the same directory as the test classes, to view these game states.

 <div class="callout">
-<b>Extremely important</b>: Do <i>not</i> change the names, visibility, return type, or parameter types of any of the methods in the classes you will be implementing.
+<b>Extremely important</b>: Do <i>not</i> change the name, visibility, return type, or parameter types of any of the methods in the classes you will be implementing.
 I will use JUnit tests to test your implementation, and my tests will not work if you modify the API of these classes.
 You are welcome to add additional methods: just don't change the existing ones.
 </div>

 ## Rules of the game